Skip to main content

 Furthermore, both estrogen and testosterone play a role in maintaining insulin sensitivity.
 Insulin is the hormone that allows cells to take up glucose from the blood for energy.
 When cells become resistant to insulin’s signal, the pancreas compensates by producing more of it, leading to a state of hyperinsulinemia.

 This condition is a precursor to type 2 diabetes and is profoundly damaging to the cardiovascular system.
-High insulin levels promote inflammation, contribute to endothelial dysfunction, and stimulate the growth of within the artery walls, all of which accelerate the atherosclerotic process.
+High insulin levels promote inflammation, contribute to endothelial dysfunction, and stimulate the growth of smooth muscle cells within the artery walls, all of which accelerate the atherosclerotic process.
 The hormonal shifts of midlife, particularly the decline in testosterone in men and the complex changes in women, can degrade insulin sensitivity, linking the endocrine system directly to metabolic and cardiovascular disease.

 Targeted Endocrine System Support